 It’s made of stainless steel, holds up to 12 ounces of liquid, and can keep your child’s favorite liquids cold for up to 12 hours.
-We also really like that it has an integrated carry handle so smaller hands can keep a good grip on it.
+We also like that it has an integrated carry handle so smaller hands can maintain a good grip.

-- Hygienic push-button lid protects the straw from nasty germs and exposure.
+- A hygienic push-button lid protects the straw from nasty germs and exposure.

 - Stainless steel thermos system keeps liquids cold for 12 hours.

-- Integrated carry handle is perfect for little hands.
+- The integrated carry handle is perfect for little hands.

 - You’ve got a lot of different parts with this bottle, so there’s more to clean, and children might lose the pieces if they take it apart.

-Your toddler won’t be able to break this, no matter how hard they try!
-There’s a no-slip cover to help their little hands hold on more securely, which is great for parents who worry about their child’s toes getting smashed by a falling bottle.
+Your toddler won’t be able to break this water bottle, no matter how hard they try!
+There’s a single push button to help their little hands launch the straw, which is excellent for parents who worry about their child’s hygiene.

-You can’t use this for hot drinks, but it does an excellent job insulating your cold drinks, and can keep ice cubes solid for 24 hours.
+You can’t use this for hot drinks, but it does an excellent job insulating your cold drinks for the entire day.

-It has a straw to drink from, and comes in some bright, fun colors to interest your child.
+The vacuum-insulated bottles will never rust, and they come in some bright, fun colors to interest your child.

-- This bottle keeps your drink cold for up to a day.
+- This bottle keeps your drink cold for a full day.

-- It holds 24 ounces, which is a bit much for smaller children.
+- It holds 12 ounces, which can be a lot for smaller children.

 6. Anature Stainless Steel Water Bottle

-These are brightly colored and hold 9 ounces, which is just the perfect amount of liquid for a child.
-Plus, since there aren’t any childish characters on these bottles, so they’ll still be cool enough to use as your child grows up and gets pickier.
+This brightly colored water bottle holds 9 ounces, which is the perfect amount of liquid for a child.
+Since there aren’t any childish characters on these bottles, they’ll still be cool enough to use as your child grows up and gets pickier.

-This double wall bottle is vacuum insulated, which means it will keep the water cold all day.
-If you want to change it up a bit during the winter and use it for hot chocolate on a cold day, it’ll keep your drink hot for around 10 hours.
+This double-walled bottle is vacuum insulated, which means it will keep your child’s water cold all day.
+It can also be used for hot drinks — like hot chocolate on a cold day — and it’ll keep your liquids hot for up to 10 hours.

 - You won’t get that annoying metallic taste to your water.